Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/local-demo-with-docker.md

 page model**, as it runs correctly on API 35 with 16KB pages.
 API 36 is a **very recent release** and may introduce subtle runtime or platform-level changes that affect low-level Rust code (e.g., garbled circuit evaluator or frame renderer).
-Until further investigation, **we recommend using API 35 or earlier for testing.**
+Until further investigation, **we recommend using API 34 (more stable on emulator) or earlier for testing.**
 :::

 :::note Software Rendering Required on Apple Silicon (M1/M2)